 What is loneliness?

 Loneliness is a lack of connection and communication with others.
 It’s often considered a big problem with elderly people, but many young people coming to Jigsaw feel lonely.
 Especially now, as we live with Covid-19 and social distancing measures.

 Being alone vs. being lonely

 No matter what age you are, being lonely isn’t good for your health.

 Remember there’s a difference between being alone and being lonely.
 Some people are happy spending big chunks of time on their own; they might work alone or prefer for solitary sports like running instead of team sports.

-When we crave friendships or interactions with other people and don’t get them it leads to feelings of isolation.
-It can happen even if you have lots of people in your life but don’t feel they ‘get’ you.
-You have hundreds of Facebook friends or Instagram followers but still feel you have no-one to rely on or really talk to.
+When we crave friendships or interactions with other people, and don’t get them, it leads to feelings of isolation.
+It can happen even if you have lots of people in your life, but don’t feel like they ‘get’ you.
+You have hundreds of Facebook friends or Instagram followers but still feel like you have no-one to rely on, or to really talk to.

 It’s not easy to admit we’re experiencing loneliness.
 We can feel ashamed or embarrassed that we have no one to sit with at lunch or no one to talk to.

 If this feels familiar, know that you won’t always feel this way.
+You can talk about coping with loneliness and isolation via our 1:1 Live Chats with the Jigsaw team.
 The first step is to see what might be contributing to this feeling of loneliness.